shengcy0417/sheng/README.md

 # sheng
-My first repository on Github.
+My first repository on Gith
+my name is shengsheng`